Exposure Control Plan

 Other Potentially Infectious Materials (OPIM) include but are not limited to the following human body fluids: semen, vaginal secretions, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any body fluid that is visibly contaminated with blood and all body fluids in situations where it is difficult or impossible to differentiate between body fluids.

 If your job does not require you to be trained on exposure control and you have occasion to encounter blood or other potentially infectious material while at work at Xavier, employ the universal precautions concept; call Campus Police, 513-745-1000 (or 1000 from a campus phone) if it is a medical emergency; call Physical Plant, 513-745-3151 (or 3151 from a campus phone) if a simple cleanup is required.
-Cordon off the suspect material with cones, chairs, waste baskets or whatever is available to keep others from walking through or touching it until cleanup is completed.
+Cordon off the suspect material with cones, chairs,

-The written Exposure Control Plan (PDF) for Xavier University can be accessed / downloaded by clicking on the link at the top of the page.
+The written Exposure Control Plan (PDF) for Xavier University can be accessed/ downloaded by clicking on the link at the top of the page.

 Contact Xavier Police Department for additional information at 513-745-2000.